andrewhao/built-to-last-talk/slides.md

 ???

-Even though Parnas' paper looked at a single program and attempted to rethink its division of labor from flow to responsibility, we can take this one step further and ask ourselves - how can our systems hide the complexity of the decisions of each business organization from each other?
+Even though Parnas' paper looked at a single program and attempted to rethink its division of labor from flow to responsibility, I want to zoom out and apply this to our entire business system.

+Where do those difficult design decisions come from, within our company?

 --